 The fight against bullying all starts with acts of kindness.
 Mrs. McGinty, shares that her favorite quote is “In a world where you can be anything, be kind.”
 She comments, “I try to be proactive in catching people in the act of doing something good and letting them know that I noticed.
 I know how much it means to me when someone passes along a nice comment.
 So I try to do the same for others.
 We all need a little encouragement from time to time.
 One nice comment can go a long way to making someone feel appreciated or noticed.”

-Our Guidance Department is organizing ways to promote kindness & positivity for our entire PALCS community this month.
+Our School Counseling Department is organizing ways to promote kindness & positivity for our entire PALCS community this month.

 Every year, PALCS celebrates Unity Day.
 This day is dedicated to encouraging staff and students to wear orange & unite against bullying.
 Orange is a bright, bold color that demands to be seen “We post group photos of staff at each of our locations in their orange gear and post pictures that students send to us.
 It’s nice to have visuals of our entire school community coming together to unite against bullying.
 One of my favorite memories is when we used a drone to take an overhead picture of staff and families spelling out the word “Unite” at the fall picnic one year (2016).
 I keep this picture on my office door as a reminder of that day,” Mrs. McGinty shares.